Hiya, folks, we are back and greetings and welcome.

 It's disheartening, but it happens.

-He said, What what what about Rush Limbaugh here?
+He said, what about Rush Limbaugh here?

-Well, I think if McCain is is elected, it it won't destroy the Republican Party, it won't help Rush Limbaugh any.
+Well, I think if McCain is elected, it won't destroy the Republican Party.

 And that's probably a good thing.

-You know, the fact of the matter is that the conservative base, the Republican base, is not the religious right.
+You know, the fact of the matter is that the conservative base, the Republican base is not the religious right.

 It's not the neocons.

-They are less than 30 percent of the Republicans who who go vote.
+They're the Republicans who go vote.

-They're just the ones who are the most active, take the biggest part in primaries.
+They're just the ones who are the most active take the biggest part in primaries.

-I think that if McCain wins, uh you know, it will be it'll probably be a good thing, but I don't for for conservatives.
+I think that if McCain wins, it'll probably be a good thing, but for conservatives, I don't know if it'll be a good thing for the country.

-You know, I haven't decided that yet.
+I haven't decided that yet.

 This guy, I don't think he knows what he's talking about.